ProjectAurora-Tech/ProjectAurora-Website/content/project/research/index.md

 Offer evidence-based recommendations to improve existing on-campus resources

 Work to improve mental health resource accessibility for the various diverse student communities at UBC

-This is an online survey conducted through the UBC Qualtrics platform and is  approximately 20 minutes long.
-Participants, after providing consent, will be asked to complete a questionnaire regarding mental health and wellbeing.
-Upon survey completion, they will be redirected to a prize draw for a chance to win one of five $50 gift card prizes.
-The prize draw will require  contact information in order to contact prize draw winners.
-At the end of the study, 5 participants will be randomly drawn from the pool of contact information.
-There are five $50 gift card prizes, in the form of Amazon, Mastercard, or Visa gift cards.
-Each participant is only eligible to win one prize.

 {{< icon name="envelope" pack="fas" >}} [mhsurvey@projectaurora.ca](mailto:mhsurvey@projectaurora.ca)